Eugenol oil overdose

 Toggle: English / Spanish

-Eugenol oil (clove oil) overdose occurs when someone accidentally or intentionally swallows a large amount of a product containing this ingredient.
+Eugenol oil (clove oil) overdose occurs when someone swallows a large amount of a product that contains this oil.
+This can be by accident or on purpose.

 Clove oil overdose